 In order to expand our supply chain network and leverage our logistics capabilities to meet our customers' needs in oil and gas basins, we continue to expand our transload network to ensure product is available to meet the in-basin needs of our customers.
 This approach allows us to provide strong customer service and puts us in a position to take advantage of opportunistic spot market sales.
-As of December 31, 2016, we have 50 transload facilities strategically located in or near major shale basins in the United States.
-All transload facilities, three of which are owned by us, are generally operated by third-party transload service providers via service agreements, which include both longer term contracts (generally 2 to 5 years) and month-to-month arrangements.
+As of December 31, 2017, we have 56 transload facilities strategically located in or near major shale basins in the United States.
+Most of our transloads are operated by third-party transload service providers via service agreements, which include both longer term contracts (generally 2 to 5 years) and month-to-month arrangements.

 We lease a significant number of railcars for shipping purposes and for short-term storage of our products, particularly our frac sand products.
-As of December 31, 2016, we leased a fleet of 6,414 railcars, of which 1,682 were in storage.
-We anticipate our rail car fleet utilization to continue to improve as cars' leases end, the frac sand market recovers and we increase rail operations from the Tyler, Texas facility.
+As of December 31, 2017, we leased a fleet of 7,111 railcars, of which no empty cars were in storage.

 Our recent acquisition of Sandbox extends our delivery capability directly to our customers' wellhead locations.
 Sandbox provides "last mile" logistics to companies in the oil and gas industry, which increases efficiency and provides a lower cost logistics solution for our customers.
-Sandbox has operations in Midland/Odessa, Texas; Morgantown, West Virginia; western North Dakota; northeast of Denver, Colorado; Oklahoma City, OK; and Cambridge, Ohio, where its major customers are located.
+Sandbox has operations in Texas (Midland/Odessa, Kenedy, Dallas/Fort Worth, Tyler); Morgantown, West Virginia; western North Dakota; northeast of Denver, Colorado; Oklahoma City, Oklahoma; Cambridge, Ohio and Mansfield, Pennsylvania, where its major customers are located.
 We will continue to make strategic investments and develop partnerships with transload operators and transportation providers that will enhance our portfolio of supply chain services that we can provide to customers.

-The map below shows the location of our our production facilities, transload facilities and Sandbox operation sites:
+The map below shows the location of our production facilities, transload facilities and Sandbox operation sites: